 For some readers, $15,000 might not even sound like a drop in the bucket.
 But for me, based on my nonprofit salary and the amount of traveling I was doing, $15,000 was very ambitious.
 If you’d asked me if you thought I was going to succeed in the middle of the year, my answer would have been no. Around June, when I should have been halfway, I was only just over a third.

 Before getting into the finances of everything, I need to first talk about how privileged I am.
-I was able to save so much money because of my fortuitous upbringing and the fact that I currently have no debt.
+I was able to save so much money because of my fortuitous upbringing and the fact that I currently have no debt (edit: as of 2018, I now have debt lol).
 This is thanks to a variety of factors.

 - I’ve never had an emergency regarding my well-being and have generally always been quite healthy.
 I am so fortunate to not have any underlying condition or emergency that racked up medical bills.
 I realize not everyone is as lucky as I am.